 Korokke is a staple of the yoshoku cooking style in Japan.
 It’s said to be born from French croquettes and changed according to Japanese tastes.

-Nowadays, it has been an irreplaceable part of Japanese life.
+Nowadays, this Japanese delicacy made with ground beef has been an irreplaceable part of Japanese life.
 You see students eating them as a snack after school, housewives making them for their dinner’s side dish.

 Korokke basically includes mashed potatoes with ground meat, coated with panko crumbs, and deep-fried.
 Simple and delicious, it is one of the most well-liked dishes in Japan.